amplience/dc-integration-stylitics/docs/automation.md

 ## Running the automation
 The files in `amplience-automation/automation-files` are content types and content type schemas that allow you to configure a Stylitics widget using Amplience content items.
 The folder also includes example content items that demonstrate how they can be used.

+Firstly install the project dependencies ensuring that you are node version `18.x` first and then running `npm i`

 The easiest way to import these is through a script included with the project.
-Use `npm run import` to obtain a list of arguments, and provide them like `npm run import -- --clientId a --clientSecret b --hubId c` to import to a specific hub.
+Use `npm run import` to obtain a list of arguments, and provide them like `npm run import -- --clientId a --clientSecret b --hubId c --contentRepoId d` to import to a specific hub.

 ## Automation options